Commission Rebates May Have Tax Implications

 • the salesperson or broker issuing a payment directly to the customer or client.

 No matter which method is used, there may be income tax or HST implications.
-If REALTORS® are considering offering rebates they should contact the Canada Revenue Agency to determine the tax implications for you, your clients and your customers.
-REALTORS® should advise your clients and customers that there may be tax implications and to seek professional advice.
+If REALTORS® are considering offering rebates they should contact the Canada Revenue Agency to determine the tax implications for you and your clients.
+REALTORS® should advise your clients that there may be tax implications and to seek professional advice.

 Commission rebates are a legitimate marketing tool and a way for REALTORS® to differentiate themselves in the marketplace.
-However, REALTORS® have a duty to ensure that the promotion, documentation and delivery of the rebate complies with REBBA 2002.
+However, REALTORS® have a duty to ensure that the promotion, documentation and delivery of the rebate complies with TRESA 2002.
 Failure to do so often results in disciplinary action.
-In addition, brokerages may establish their own policies and rules regarding rebates over and above REBBA 2002 requirements.
+In addition, brokerages may establish their own policies and rules regarding rebates over and above TRESA 2002 requirements.

 For information on commission reduction agreements, see my blog Commission Reduction Agreements.